Hezekiah-Sacayanan/PRO-Future-Engineers-2026/README.md

 - **`schemes/`** – Includes electromechanical schematics (in PNG or PDF format).
 These diagrams illustrate the complete wiring setup including sensors, motors, controllers, and power management.

 - **`src/`** – Contains all source code required to operate the vehicle.
-The code is written in _ and includes modular functions for sensor reading, motor control, decision logic, lap detection, and more.
+The code is written in Python and includes modular functions for sensor reading, motor control, decision logic, lap detection, and more.

 ---